eduarddotgg/adm-dev-kit/README.md

 - CSS future syntax and features with PostCSS;
 - Easy to lint JS and CSS with ESLINT and Stylelint using precommit git hook;
 - Common CSS for normalization default html tags out of box;
-- MY-IP-UI helps to open project on other devices.
+- MY-IP-UI helps to open project on other devices;
+- and other...

 ## Documentation